JasonBallantyne/BestBus/web_app/README.md

-# Getting Started with Create React App
+# Best Bus, React Web App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Below are the available scripts for the app

 In the project directory, you can run: